portworx/px-docs/scaled-volumes.md

 associated with volumes, there is no way to link the containers to a volume.

-Volume scale allows re-use of the same volume name for all container instances by performing on-demand creation of volumes as the user containers get scheduled on a node.
+Volume scale allows re-use of the same volume name for all container instances by performing on-demand creation of volumes as  user containers get scheduled on a node.

 In runtime, a node may fail and applications get respawned.
 With volume scale, applications are re-associated with volumes regardless of where they get spun up again.
-Because the association between a container and volume is done *after* the scheduler picks a node to spin it up, the most optimal volume is chosen.
-This can be a volume that has data local to the node enable hyper convergent architectures.
+Because the association between a container and volume is done *after* the scheduler picks a node to spin it up, the volume chosen is a volume that has data local to the node enabling hyper convergent architectures.

 ## Implementation